How Much Space Should I Leave Open Around My Furnace?

 Related: Furnace Service or Furnace Replacement: What to Consider

-You don’t need to consider airflow and ventilation as much if you have a up-to-date, high-efficiency furnace with PVC piping.
-Your system uses one pipe as an exhaust vent and the other to draw in air.
+You don’t need to consider airflow and ventilation as much if you have a modern, high-efficiency furnace with PVC piping.
+Your system uses one pipe as an exhaust vent and the other to pull in air.

-Keep Combustible Materials Away from Your Furnace
+Keep Hazardous Items Separate from Your Furnace

 Although furnace rooms function as laundry and storage space, you should keep yours free of things that could be fire hazards.